Skip to Content

 Explore Essaouira ebook

-Updated for 2024, the Explore Essaouira ebook is the only travel guide you need for exploring Essaouira.
-It is jam packed with inspiration on what to do, where to eat, where to stay, and also includes a step-by-step self-guided walking tour (with photos).
+Updated for 2025, the Explore Essaouira ebook is the only travel guide you need for exploring Essaouira.
+It is jam-packed with inspiration on what to do, where to eat, where to stay, and also includes the step-by-step self-guided walking tour (with photos).

 This is a PDF download for use offline and on the go (and ad-free!).
 Save it to read on the plane to Morocco, download to your phone to follow the self-guided walking tour around the medina, or print it off at home before you leave on your adventures and highlight all the bits you want to remember for your visit.